Governing Body Information

 The Governing Body of the Sixth Form College, Colchester, has ultimate responsibility for the College and complies with the Articles and Instruments of Governance as laid down in the Higher and Further Education Act of 1992.
 It is the Governors' responsibility to ensure that the College adopts appropriate strategies to achieve its mission as a sixth form college.

 Governors are made up from a cross-section of the community.
 They come from a variety of backgrounds with the skills and expertise required to ensure that the Governing Body functions as effectively as possible in the best interests of the College and its stakeholders.

 The Governing Body comprises of up to 20 Governors, including 1 parent governor, community governors, 2 student governors and 2 staff governors.
 Many of our community governors have, experience of being a parent of a student studying at the College.
 Governors are volunteers and as such are not paid for their duties.

-For the 2016/17 year the Governing Body trialled a new operational model of governance.
-Under this model operational committees were suspended in favour of Full Governing Body meetings held at least twice each term.
+July 2018 – following a 2 year trial the Governing Body decided to move to a slightly different operational model.
+Under this model operational committees are dissolved in favour of Full Governing Body meetings held at least twice each term.
 Statutory committees (Audit and Search) continued to operate under their respective terms of reference.
-Following a review of the trial in July 2017 Members of the Board resolved to continue the trial for a further year.

 Arrangements for Obtaining the Views of Staff and Students on the Educational Character and Mission Statement of the College